Sarah Chalke

 Sarah Louise Christine Chalke (/'tʃɔːk/; born August 27, 1976) is a Canadian actress.
-She is known for her starring roles as the second Becky Conner in the ABC sitcom Roseanne (1993–1997), Elliot Reid in the NBC/ABC medical comedy series Scrubs (2001–2010), Beth Smith and Space Beth in the Adult Swim animated science fiction series Rick and Morty (2013–present), and Kate Mularkey in the Netflix drama series Firefly Lane (2021–2023).
+She is known for her starring roles as the second Becky Conner in the ABC sitcom Roseanne (1993–1997), Elliot Reid in the NBC/ABC medical comedy series Scrubs (2001–2010); and the 2026 reboot series, Beth Smith and Space Beth in the Adult Swim animated science fiction series Rick and Morty (2013–present), and Kate Mularkey in the Netflix drama series Firefly Lane (2021–2023).

 Chalke had recurring roles as Stella Zinman in the CBS sitcom How I Met Your Mother (2008–2009, 2014) and as Angie in the ABC/TBS sitcom Cougar Town (2012).
 She also had voice roles in the Netflix animated sitcom Paradise PD (2018–2021) and the Netflix animated adventure series Dogs in Space (2021–2022).

 Early life and education

 Chalke was born at the Ottawa Civic Hospital on August 27, 1976, in Ottawa, Ontario, and was raised in North Vancouver, British Columbia.
 She is the middle of three daughters born to Douglas and Angela Chalke (née Piper).

-She is from a German family who spoke German at home, and went to a school where she spoke French all day, so she speaks both languages fluently.
+She is from a German family who spoke German at home.
+She went to a French immersion school and is fluent in both English and French.

 Chalke graduated from Handsworth Secondary School in North Vancouver in 1994.